A new model for innovation

 Launch the product and ensure that it is widely accessible and able to be sustained long-term

-6 local governments from across the nation have been helped through The Opportunity Project for Cities program
+6 local governments from across the nation have completed The Opportunity Project for Cities program

 30 team members have worked with The Opportunity Project for Cities program since its creation